Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Simulation Study

 \subsection{Methods}

 Each simulated dataset is analyzed using the following methods:

 \begin{itemize} \item Matching-adjusted indirect comparison, as originally proposed by Signorovitch et al.,\cite{signorovitch2010comparative} where covariates are balanced for active treatment and control arms combined and weights are estimated using the method of moments.
 To avoid further reductions in effective sample size and precision, only the effect modifiers are balanced.
-A weighted Cox proportional hazards model is fitted to the IPD using the \texttt{R} package \texttt{survival}.\cite{therneau2000cox} Standard errors for the $A$ vs. $C$ treatment effect are computed using a robust sandwich estimator\cite{signorovitch2010comparative, white1980heteroskedasticity} by setting \texttt{robust=TRUE} in \texttt{coxph}.
+A weighted Cox proportional hazards model is fitted to the IPD using the \texttt{R} package \texttt{survival}.\cite{therneau2000cox} Standard errors for the $A$ vs.~$C$ treatment effect are computed using a robust sandwich estimator\cite{signorovitch2010comparative, white1980heteroskedasticity} by setting \texttt{robust=TRUE} in \texttt{coxph}.
+Given the often arbitrary factors driving selection into different trials, the data-generating mechanism in subsection \ref{subsec42} does not specify a trial assignment model.
+Nevertheless, the logistic regression model for estimating the weights is considered approximately correct in that it selects the ``right'' subset of covariates as effect modifiers.
+The estimated weights are adequate for bias removal because the balancing property holds,\cite{dehejia1999causal, waernbaum2010propensity, zhao2008sensitivity, rubin2000combining} i.e., conditional on the weights, the effect modifier means are balanced between the two trials, and one can potentially achieve unbiased estimation of treatment effects in the $BC$ population.

 \item Simulated treatment comparison: a Cox proportional hazards regression on survival time is fitted to the IPD, with the IPD effect modifiers centered at the $BC$ mean values.
 The outcome regression is correctly specified.
-We include all of the prognostic variables and effect modifiers in the regression but only center the effect modifiers. \item The Bucher method\cite{bucher1997results} gives the standard indirect comparison.
+We include all of the covariates in the regression but only center the effect modifiers. \item The Bucher method\cite{bucher1997results} gives the standard indirect comparison.
 We know that this will be biased as it does not adjust for the bias induced by the imbalance in effect modifiers. \end{itemize}